How to Fix Convection preheat slow on KitchenAid KSDB900ESS (Dual Fuel)

 Convection preheat slow

-This step-by-step repair guide walks you through fixing convection preheat slow on your KitchenAid KSDB900ESS (Dual Fuel).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step repair guide, I’ll walk you through how to fix the slow convection preheat issue on your KitchenAid KSDB900ESS (Dual Fuel).
+With the right tools and parts, most homeowners can tackle this repair in just 1-2 hours, saving themselves the expense of a service call.

 Part of our Top 20 Oven Models & Common Repair Issues Guide.
 Browse all oven repair guides for related models and issues.